Ruben-Martin-Sanchez/Oak-morphology-climate/README.md

-Files in this folder include raw data corresponding to the paper: "Oak leaf morphology may be more strongly shaped by climate than by phylogeny"
+Files in this folder include raw data as well as supplementary files corresponding to the paper: "Oak leaf morphology may be more strongly shaped by climate than by phylogeny" Rubén Martín-Sánchez, Domingo Sancho-Knapik, David Alonso-Forn, Ana López-Ballesteros, Juan Pedro Ferrio, Andrew L. Hipp, José Javier Peguero-Pina, Eustaquio Gil-Pelegrín.
+2024.

--Morphological data.xlsx: Measurements of the four quantitative traits (LA, LW, ILB and LMA) and five qualitative traits (Leaf Habit, Pubescence, Shape, Apex, Margin)
+-Morphological data.xlsx: Mean values of each species for the four quantitative traits (LA, LW, ILB and LMA) and the five qualitative traits (Leaf Habit, Pubescence, Shape, Apex, Margin)
 LA: Leaf Area, expressed in cm2.
 LW: Lenght-Width ratio, dimensionless.
 ILB: Index of Lobulation, expressed as (Perimeter/square root of Area), dimensionless.